AGRINFO AGRINFO logo

 What is changing?

-The EU has increased the MRLs for phosphonic acid on certain salads and cereals, globe artichokes, and poppy seeds as summarised in Table 1.
+In June 2025, the EU increased the MRLs for this substance on certain salads and cereals, globe artichokes, and poppy seeds as summarised in Table 1.

 Why?

-Following a request in relation to use of potassium phosphonates (a salt included in the definition of phosphonic acid), the MRLs for phosphonic acid have been updated based on new data evaluated by the European Food Safety Authority (EFSA 2024), which confirmed that the proposed levels are appropriate.
+Following requests in relation to use of potassium phosphonates (a salt included in the definition of phosphonic acid), the MRLs for phosphonic acid have been updated based on new data evaluated by the European Food Safety Authority (EFSA 2024; EFSA 2025), which confirmed that the proposed levels are appropriate.

 Timeline